 This is Not a Health, Safety or Welfare item.
-However, lack of weatherstripping can allow unwanted outdoor air (infiltrat This will waste energy.
+However, lack of weatherstripping can allow unwanted outdoor air (infiltration) to enter the home.
+This will waste energy.
 The implication is that this is not as energy efficient than if there was proper weatherstripping.
 General weatherstripping around doors where it is missing or not properly fitting.